bsccf/Uni-notes/Mathematics for Engineering and the Environment/7U Differential Equations 3/general solution of a linear nonhomogeneous equation.md

 It follows from this that finding the general solution of a nonhomogeneous linear differential equation can be reduced to the problem of finding any solution of thenonhomogeneous equation and adding to it the general solution of the equivalent homogeneous equation.

+In the event that you are totally confused we can do some examples: